hlynch/Biometry2021/docs/Week-12-lecture.md

 | Factor B | $\frac{\text{MS}_{B}}{\text{MS}_{\text{within}}}$ | $\frac{\text{MS}_{B}}{\text{MS}_{AB}}$ | $\frac{\text{MS}_{B}}{\text{MS}_{AB}}$ |
 | Interaction | $\frac{\text{MS}_{AB}}{\text{MS}_{\text{within}}}$ |  $\frac{\text{MS}_{AB}}{\text{MS}_{\text{within}}}$ | $\frac{\text{MS}_{AB}}{\text{MS}_{\text{within}}}$ |

-The F ratio is the MS (MS is a estimator of a variance component) of the factor of interest divided by the MS for the term that has everything but the factor of interest.
+The F ratio is the mean squared error (MS) of the factor of interest divided by the mean squared error for the term that has everything but the factor of interest.
 When you have factor A and are considering interactions with a random effects variable B, that adds a new component to the expected variance of A (remember the new variance term, $\sigma_{AB}^2$ with random effects).
-Therefore, the appropriate comparison for the F ratio test is the MS for the interaction term, which includes both the within group error and this additional variance component associated with the random factor.
+Therefore, the appropriate comparison for the F ratio test is the mean squared error for the interaction term, which includes both the within group error and this additional variance component associated with the random factor.

 Remember from last week: